Call for projects EXPLORE#8, support for international mobility

 • From 1,000 to 7,999 km: €1,300 per beneficiary

-These allowances are intended to cover the additional costs associated with mobility, and under no circumstances can they be used to finance payroll costs.
-Do not apply to the EXPLORE#8 call for proposals if funding is available on the same theme within the P.E.I..
+Intended to cover additional mobility-related costs, these allowances may not under any circumstances be used to finance payroll costs.
+Do not apply for AAP EXPLORE#8 if funding for the same topic is available within the P.E.I.

 Funding for mobility for the sole purpose of attending a symposium or conference is excluded from the EXPLORE call for projects.
 In addition to the criteria of consistency (scientific vision: "Feed - Care - Protect" and all disciplines that can contribute to it) and quality of the project, the following selection criteria will be taken into account:

-• Potential in terms of project submissions in training (student mobility; internationalized training; ERASMUS+ projects; etc.) and research (European research projects; development aid projects; etc.).
+• Potential in terms of submitting projects in the field of education (student mobility; internationalized training; ERASMUS+ projects; etc.) as well as in the field of research (European research projects; development aid projects; etc.).

-• Involvement of host and outgoing structures in the exchange, particularly in terms of human and financial resources mobilized where applicable;
+• Commitment of host and sending institutions to the exchange, particularly in terms of human and financial resources mobilized where applicable;

-• Collaborative effect within the P.E.I. through group mobility involving several P.E.I. training and/or research structures.
+• Collaborative effect generated within the P.E.I. through group mobility involving several P.E.I. training and/or research structures.

 APPLICATION PROCESS

-You will need to provide: a brief description of the project, a letter of support with a stamp of approval from the director of your assigned teaching and/or research structure, or from your line manager in the case of administrative staff, and a letter of invitation from the director of the host teaching and/or research structure.
-For group placements, the application is submitted only once, by the project leader.
+You will need to provide: a brief description of the project, a letter of support with approval from the director of your educational and/or research institution, or from your line manager for administrative staff, and a letter of invitation from the director of the host educational and/or research institution.
+For group mobility, the application is submitted only once, by the project leader.

 DIAGRAM 3 – INDIVIDUAL MOBILITY FOR DOCTORAL STUDENTS